 “That’s because you’re too headstrong sometimes.”

-“Didn't you say you had no problem with him since he's a Secretarius?”
+“Didn't you say you had no issue with him since he was a Secretarius?”

-“So that was because you don't understand her either, huh?”
+“So you signed off on him because you don't understand Terra either, huh?”

 “Uh, I’m sorry, I’m really sorry!
 Oji-sama, Oba-sama, it’s all my fault.
 I’m sorry.”
 Terra timidly interrupted their stare-down and the two immediately started smiling again.

-“No no, you didn’t do anything wrong, Terra.
-It’s the guy’s fault for not accepting you!”
+“No, no, you didn’t do anything wrong, Terra.
+It’s that man's fault for not accepting you!”

 “That’s right, you didn’t do anything wrong.
 You didn't receive any complaints before now, did you?”